Sigmanor/WallRnd/README.md

 * Change wallpaper at app startup
 * Supported image formats: ***jpeg***, ***jpg***, ***png***, ***bmp***
 * Set any update interval in minutes
+* Able to change wallpaper by double click on app icon on tray

 ## How to use
 After first launch will be opened window where you need to choose path to folder with wallpapers and refresh interval.
 Settings will be saved after closing the window.
 You can also control app from system tray.
 To change wallpaper immediately you can double click to  app tray icon.